Ajla tutorial

 ]

 Ajla functions may be terminated any time, so in order to reliably free memory, the FFI interface introduces so-called destructors.
-The destructor may contain function calls and/or allocated memory.
-When the destructor variable is freed, the stored calls are performed and then the allocated memory is freed.
+The destructor may contain function calls and/or file handles and/or allocated memory.
+When the destructor variable is freed, the stored calls are performed and then the allocated memory is freed and the associated file handles are closed (if no one else refers to them).

 var str := "Hello World!" + nl;